 Family members can help a person accept their need to change and seek treatment for their addiction.
 Family members can also attend family therapy sessions and participate in support groups to learn more about the mental disorder and how to provide support in the early years of recovery in the home.

 Contact Us for Process Addiction Treatment Today

-Benefit from the over 50 years of effective addiction treatment Gateway Foundation has provided throughout Chicago and other cities in Illinois.
+Benefit from the over 50 years of effective addiction treatment Gateway has provided throughout Chicago and other cities in Illinois.
 We offer high-quality, life-saving addiction treatment that works.
-Call Gateway Foundation at 877.381.6538 or use our contact page to reach out to us today.
+Call Gateway at 877.381.6538 or use our contact page to reach out to us today.